-(We delivered the 3P logistics and fulfilment side of things for the Andrex Puppy Points Rewards and won the Institute of Sales Promotion (which is now the Insitute of Promotional Marketing – IPM) Making It Happen Award, recognising us, the service partner, for our behind the scenes work to deliver the mechanics of the campaign.
+(We delivered the third-party logistics and fulfilment side of things for the Andrex Puppy Points Rewards and won the Institute of Sales Promotion (which is now the Insitute of Promotional Marketing – IPM) Making It Happen Award, recognising us, the service partner, for our behind the scenes work to deliver the mechanics of the campaign.

 More important than acclaim from IPM and industry – customers loved it.
 Andrex had estimated they would receive around 300,000 orders for the beanie puppy.
 In fact, we fulfilled around 1.2 million – four times that.
 As customers bought more product emblazoned with the offer, one of the country’s favourite loo roll brands briefly became a major manufacturer of soft toys.

 But Andrex puppies was 20 years ago!